mikanikos/Features-of-Lies/README.md

 Note that the feature analysis we performed might not generalize, since the dataset is relatively small.
-However, the original publishers of the dataset have obtained promising results by training various machine learning models, which is also our goal.
+However, the original publishers of the dataset have obtained promising results by training various machine learning models, which has also been our goal.

-# Augmentation

 We have collected more data about the statements using the politifacts API.
-As mentioned above, we plan to use this API to do generalize our analysis from the Liar dataset to other political statements.
-To this end, we have followed our inital plan to perform feature augmentation based on sentiment analysis.
-We have experimented with two approaches: the python nltk library and google cloud.
-From our analysis, the former does not seem to produce very reliable metrics as is, but has a Bayes classifier that we plan to train on this dataset.
-On the other hand, the latter has consistently provided accurate metrics in our experiments and we plan to use it to augment the dataset.
+As mentioned above, we used this API to do generalize our analysis from the Liar dataset to other political statements.
+We also performed a sentiment analysis on the statements and analyzed several other aspects such as the statements that contain numbers and the words frequency distribution.

-These experiments can be found in SentimentAnalysis.ipynb.

-# Future plans

-In the following weeks, we will use the insight we gained in the dataset to train machine learning models in order to analyse the statements from politifacts.
-We plan to use their API to analyse political statements and do an analysis on them.
+We also trained different classifiers not only for getting a good model but above all for better focusing on the most informative features of the lies in order to validate our results and get more useful insights.
+Therefore we used the insight we gained in the dataset to train machine learning models in order to analyse the statements from politifacts.
 This is related to our intial goal, of finding the trustworthiness of various media sources, but limited in scope to political statements and their source.